Umezuke vs Umeboshi : What is the Difference?

 However, correctly, Umezuke is a food slightly different from Umeboshi, so today I want to explain the difference.

 Except for not drying salted ripe Ume plums in the sun, the making process of Umezuke plums is the same as Umeboshi.
 In other words, Umezuke are just pickled Ume plums that are wet.
 By the way, Kari Kari Ume is similar to Umezuke, but made of unripe green Ume plums.
-Kari Kari Ume features its crisp texture, while Umezuke is soft.
+Kari Kari Ume is characterized by its pleasant crisp texture, while Umezuke is soft.

 (Reference page of this article : Wikipedia 梅干し )